dinhtta/dinhtta.github.io/_posts/2016-11-24-consensus.md

 Paxos [4] and Viewstamped Replication (VR) [5] are the first two consensus protocols.
 They are essentially the same, with the latter being more easier to understand (and later implemented in Raft).

-1. The system progresses through a sequence of _views_, each view consists of a leader and a set of follower.
++ The system progresses through a sequence of _views_, each view consists of a leader and a set of follower.
 The leader of view $$v$$ is the one with ID $$v \ mod\ n$$.
-2. In each view:
++ In each view:
    + Client requests are sent to the leader.
    + Upon receiving a request, the leader broadcasts it to the followers.
    + The leader collects a _majority_ of matching responses from the follower, replies to the client and commits to the request.
-3. View change is performed when either (1) leader fails, or (2) replicas time-out at processing requests.
++ View change is performed when either (1) leader fails, or (2) replicas time-out at processing requests.
    + View change protocol elects a new leader.
    + It is the most subtle part of the protocols, as commits from previous views must carry over to the new views.
++ Checkpointing of the states are done periodically, to make state transferring and view change more efficient (as replicas must broadcast logs of previous operations).

 This is similar to two-phase commit, but instead of waiting for responses from all replicas (hence not fault-tolerant), the leader only waits for a _majority_.